takemobiteam/takemobi-test.github.io/docs/index.md

 ### Kinesis Rejection Errors

 There are multiple categories of errors.
-The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible error messages.
+The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible error messages, across all categories.
+This section describes one category of errors: **kinesis_rejection** errors.

 **kinesis_rejection** error messages indicate that a booking or a flight has been sent into the system, but the booking or flight has issues which would make it impossible to process.

 These messages are sent out at the time that the booking or flight is sent in, via an AWS SNS topic.

-Currently, if multiple kinesis_rejection error messages are applicable, multiple SNS messages will be sent.
-In the future, a single SNS message will be sent with all the applicable error messages for the booking or flight.
+Currently, if multiple **kinesis_rejection** error messages are applicable, multiple SNS messages will be sent. ***In the future, a single SNS message will be sent with all the applicable error messages for the booking or flight.***

-Examples of reasons why a booking or flight might be rejected:

-- `KR_no_existing_tour_operator` - A booking specifies an unknown tour operator
-- `KR_between_hotels_no_pickup` - A booking between hotels does not specify a pickup time
-- `KR_non_existing_terminal` - A flight specifies an unknown terminal

 ### Kinesis Rejection Errors for Bookings